royensanichi/kintone-junior-js-developer-AlbertSany/readme.md

 2️⃣ Create a public GitHub repository with format "kintone-junior-js-developer-[nama-anda]".

-3️⃣ Send the link to the repository via email to bella@aqi.co.id and cc to aulya.khatulistivani@aqi.co.id, taufiqurahman.alghani@aqi.co.id, ariel.irmawan@aqi.co.id & muhamad.rifaldi@aqi.co.id with title kintone-junior-js-developer-[nama-anda].
+3️⃣ Send the link to the repository via email to bella@aqi.co.id and cc to aulya.khatulistivani@aqi.co.id with title kintone-junior-js-developer-[nama-anda].

 **Good luck! 🍀**